 Talking about mental health is more important than ever because 80%-90% of people that seek treatment for depression are treated successfully using therapy and/or medication.

-Mental Health Awareness month is in May.
+Mental Health Awareness month is in May and World Mental Health Day is October 10.
 This awareness time is designated to help shed light on not just the prevalence of mental illness, but the symptoms associated with mental illness.
 Education and treatment is key, but people must understand the symptoms so they will recognize when it’s time to seek treatment.

 So, let’s break it down.
 What exactly is mental illness?
 According to the Mayo Clinic, Mental illness, also called mental health disorders, refers to a wide range of mental health conditions—disorders that affect your mood, thinking, and behavior.
 Examples of mental illness include depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors.”

 Almost everyone experiences a mental health concern from time-to-time, but mental illness occurs when that concern becomes ongoing and the symptoms cause frequent stress that begin to affect your ability to function in your everyday life.